What Is a Pre-Execution Authority Gate?

 Law is the clearest proving ground: once something is filed, sent, or disclosed, it cannot be “un-filed.”

-SEAL Legal Runtime, built on Thinking OS™, is a pre-execution authority gate for legal AI and automation:
+SEAL Legal Runtime, built on Thinking OS™, is a pre-execution authority gate for high-risk legal actions in human-driven, AI-assisted and automated workflows:

 • Sits between a firm’s internal tools (DMS, case systems, AI drafting tools, e-filing portals) and external destinations (courts, regulators, counterparties).